Looking for natural ways to keep pesky spittlebugs under control?

 Insecticidal soaps are natural pesticides that you can also use to get rid of spittlebug infestations.

-To make a simple DIY insecticidal soap, combine 4 tablespoons of natural liquid soap like castile soap with 1 gallon of water.
+To make a simple DIY insecticidal soap, combine four tablespoons of natural liquid soap, such as Castile soap, with one gallon of water.

-Mix well and spray it directly on spittlebug nymphs and adults.
-The soap solution will kill the critters on contact.
+Mix well and spray the solution directly on spittlebug nymphs and adults.
+The soap solution kills the critters on contact.

 You can also buy premade insecticidal soap for this purpose.